 It has all five fins, including a translucent pectoral fin, and elongated dorsal and caudal tail fins.
 They have five spines along their backs and more spines on their gill covers.
 These spines often contain poison.

 The fish has an average length of six to ten inches.
-Their size can vary greatly depending on where they live, however, and the largest recorded squirrelfish was two feet long.
+Their size can vary greatly depending on where they live, however, and the largest recorded squirrelfish was about 20 inches (51 cm) long.

 Its enormous eyes are the squirrelfish’s most noteworthy features.
 They allow the squirrelfish to hunt at night while the other reef fish are sleeping.